 Why Lobster Meat By the Pound is a Great Deal

-If you’re making meat-centric dishes like lobster rolls, lobster scampi, or lobster mac and cheese, you’ll save money buying fresh-frozen lobster meat rather than whole lobsters.
+If you’re making meat-centric dishes like lobster roll, lobster scampi, or lobster mac and cheese, you’ll save money buying fresh-frozen lobster meat rather than whole lobsters.
 This meat is easily stored, quickly thawed and cooked, and incorporates well into dishes where you want that rich lobster flavor but don’t necessarily need the bright red shell on a plate.

 How Much Lobster to Order for Your Next Meal